 $15 for Aquarium members, $20 for non-membersSeals Behind the Scenes

 Go above the Chesapeake Light Tower Aquarium to observe aquarists conducting a feeding and behavioral training session with our sea turtles.
-Program lasts about 45 minutes.
-Participants must be at least 8 years old, 48" tall and able to climb stairs.
+The program lasts about 45 minutes.
+Participants must be at least 8 years old, 48" tall, and able to climb stairs.
 Children under age 13 must be accompanied by a paying participating adult.
 Phones, cameras, and other loose articles are not permitted on the tour.

 Available dates will be announced soon!